surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 - <b>BG (background color)</b> Select the background color for the data which is retrieved using condition.

-- <b>Font</b> Select the font color for the data retrieved based on condition.
+- <b>Font</b> Select the font color for the data retrieved based on condition applied.
+   -

 - <b>Icon</B> Select a icon for the data retrieved based on condition.